toblorono/Norvegicus/content/10_Reference/12_Items/Eclipse (Manifest Sample).md

 Reviewed:
 Type: Item
 Summary: Sample of an manifest magic item
+tags: sample
 ---
 ## Background
+Manifest magic items are pieces of equipment that grow with your character as they level up.
+These stages of growth are called Manifestations.
+The way your character acts will mark your manifest, altering the way its features develop.
+A manifest can take the form of any piece of equipment, such as a weapon, armor, or magical focus.

 Eclipse is a piece of the shattered moon, fallen from Corjian's skies.
-Arython recovered and attuned this piece of the moon during his ecological studies.
+Arython recovered and attuned this piece of the moon as part of his armor during his ecological studies.
 ## Manifestations
 ### Dormant
 **Empowered**.
 Your Lightning Launcher and Thunder Gauntlets gain a +1 bonus to attack and damage rolls.